 An iconic New York City neighborhood that has historically been considered part of the Lower East Side and associated with urban decay for much of the 20th century, the Bowery has experienced a revival since the 1990's making it one of Manhattan's edgiest, most exciting neighborhoods.
 Its once run-down industrial buildings have been renovated and are now home to chic boutiques, cool bars, and popular restaurants.
 The area has quickly become known for its eclectic architecture and vibrant cultural scene, delighting artists and creatives with its street art, including the famous Bowery Mural, as well as venues like the Bowery Poetry Club.
 The neighborhood is also home to a vibrant nightlife scene with hotspots like the Bowery Ballroom drawing large crowds each evening.

 Chelsea, which is located on the west side of Manhattan between 14th and 34th streets, is known the world over for its abundance of high-class art galleries as well as its sophisticated cultural and entertainment scene, stands at the crossroads of Midtown and Downtown Manhattan.
-All of this is reflected in the neighborhood’s architecture, an eclectic mix ranging from historic 19th-century brownstones and townhouses to ultra-contemporary, glass, high-rises.
+All of this is reflected in the neighborhood’s architecture, an eclectic mix ranging from its historic 19th-century brownstones and townhouses to Chelsea’s luxury apartment buildings and its ultra-contemporary, glass, high-rise condos.
 Chelsea is also home to the High Line, an elevated park in the western part of the neighborhood which opened in 2009, sparking new interest in the formerly industrial West Chelsea area and leading to a wave of new residential development.
 The neighborhood is a popular one due to its prime location in the heart of Manhattan, world-class nightlife, and its uncanny ability to combine classic New York City sophistication, posh, and ritz with a more subtle and laid-back downtown vibe.